melodiskdur/CollidingCircles/README.md

 https://github.com/melodiskdur/CollidingCircles/assets/85485015/374ce2dc-925a-43ce-a092-cc43a0adca99

 ## Setup and build
 The current setup & build approach builds only for Windows and requires Visual Studio 16 2019.
 This will be more generalized in the future.
+If you have another version of Visual Studio installed, you can edit "runcmake.ps1" and change the version manually.

 In the Powershell command line, simply run